-These recommendations are just a few options for improving efficiency around your warehouse and improving your warehouse management systems.
+These recommendations are just a few options for improving efficiency around your warehouse costs and improving your warehouse management systems.
 Just by looking at your current systems and critiquing them, you can find ways where you can improve and save money.
 But remember that one look won’t show you everything so it is important to keep up with this.

-Each change that you make will help to bring down your costs and save you more money.
+Each change that you make will help to bring down your warehouse costs and save you more money.

 Hopefully, you were able to take something away from this post, and if you are interested in Scout topShelf as an inventory management software, learn more about it here.